PatientProblemSolver/PatientProblemSolver/README.md

 # Hi there 👋

-I'm currently studying Computer Science in Denmark and have a keen interest in all areas of software development.
-I aim to create code that's not just functional, but also well-structured and reliable.
-I enjoy tackling complex problems and value the ongoing learning this field offers.
+I'm a Computer Science student from Denmark, deeply invested in software development.
+I strive to write code that's clean, efficient, and reliable.
+I love solving tough problems and believe in continuously improving my skills.

+In my work, I follow tried-and-true coding practices to ensure that my code is easy for others to read and maintain.
+It's important to me that what I build today can be easily understood and used by others tomorrow.

-I believe in the power of teamwork and clear communication to achieve collective goals.
-I'm eager to support projects that have a positive impact, and I look forward to contributing my share to a dynamic team.
+I value teamwork and clear communication, and I'm ready to lend my efforts to projects that make a difference.
+I'm excited to learn from others and contribute to a team's success.

 **Languages and Tools:**